jared-richard-clarke/luka/README.md

 # Luka

-A JavaScript module providing LISP-like functional replacements for arithmetic operations.
+A JavaScript module providing LISP-like functional replacements for a handful of arithmetic operations.